furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 ```
 <img src=".media/readme/info.png" width="300">

-If a component, base, or project is changed, it will be marked with an asterisk (*), which is explained [here](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/tagging#make-a-change).
+If a component, base, or project is changed, it will be marked with an asterisk (*).
+How modified files are detected and displayed is described in detail [here](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/tagging#make-a-change).

 ##### Check workspace integrity
-In order to guarantee workspace integrity, which means all components refer to each other through their interfaces.
+In order to guarantee workspace integrity, which means all components refer to each other through their interfaces,
-The Polylith tool provides you with the [check](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/reference/commands#check) command that will check the entire workspace and print out errors and/or warnings, if any.
+the Polylith tool provides you with the [check](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/reference/commands#check) command that will check the entire workspace and print out errors and/or warnings, if any.
-The [info](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/reference/commands#info) command can be used for the same purpose, because it will also perform the `check` internally and show the same information after the info table.
+The [info](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/reference/commands#info) command can be used for the same purpose, because it will also perform the `check` internally and show the same information after the `info` table.

 ##### Run tests
 At the time of writing, the internal [test runner](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/test-runners) and other external test runners only support Clojure (.clj + .cljc files).